Earthfiredrake/SWL-Cartographer/README.md

 + Expanding tooltips
   + Making more info available (note fields, coordinates, etc.)
   + Handling stacked waypoints
-+ A proper map viewport system (with zoom and scrolling)

 Initial feedback has provided the following suggestions:
 + Mouse coordinates should be clearly displayed someplace obvious